www.

 was rejected.
 The certificado ministerial can take weeks to

-obtain, so your sponsoring organisation needs to have this before you
+obtain, so your sponsoring organisation must have this before you

 apply for your visa.